-After the global enthusiasm for iconic Mexican Surrealist Frida Kahlo, we are currently observing a new fascination with other female artists from Mexico, such as Remedios Varo, Leonora Carrington, Kati Horna, and Alice Rahon.
+After the global enthusiasm for iconic Mexican painter Frida Kahlo, we are currently observing a new fascination with other female artists connected to Mexico, such as Remedios Varo, Leonora Carrington, Kati Horna, and Alice Rahon.

 Varo’s art was featured in many international exhibitions, and she also had her own solo exhibitions in the USA, UK, France, Spain, Germany and Denmark in the past couple of years.
 The monographic exhibitions were organized by the National Museum of Women in the Arts in Washington DC, The Magic of Remedios Varo in 2000, in the same year Mexican Fine Arts Museum in Chicago followed with their exposition of her works.
 In Mexico City, the Museum of Modern Art in 2017 and 2019 held two very well-received shows: Remedios Varo.
 Apuntes y anécdotas de una colección and Adictos a Remedios Varo: Nuevo legado 2018 , the latter exhibition boasting 190,000 visitors during its run.

 It is, however, worth mentioning that very early in her career, her pieces were shown in Paris, New York, and Tokyo (1936 Surrealist objects, Gallerie Charles Ratton, in Paris; 1936 Fantastic Art, Dada & Surrealism organized by the Museum of Modern Art in New York; 1937 Surrealisme in Tokyo).
 Varo’s art spoke to vast and different audiences.
 As they became addicted to Remedios (remedio means in Spanish medicine, solution), they discovered her version of Latin American magical realism.